-It is widely acknowledged that finding employment can positively impact mental health and well-being, and may even play a role in facilitating recovery, and the vast majority of people with serious mental illness want to find work ^{7-9} however, both unemployment and underemployment are high amongst those with mental illness, leaving individuals vulnerable to social isolation and economic hardship.
-10
+It is widely acknowledged that finding employment can positively impact mental health and well-being, and may even have a role in facilitating recovery; the vast majority of people with serious mental illness want to find work,^{11-13} however, both unemployment and underemployment are high amongst those with mental illness, leaving individuals vulnerable to social isolation and economic hardship.14

-People with mental illness face many barriers to finding employment, such as factors specific to their illness (such as social anxiety), stigma and discrimination amongst employers, a lack of relevant skills or qualifications, and failures of employers to sufficiently implement government recommendations on employing those with disabilities.11
+People with mental illness face many barriers to finding employment, such as factors specific to their illness (eg. social anxiety), stigma and discrimination amongst employers, a lack of relevant skills or qualifications, and failure of employers to sufficiently implement government recommendations on employing those with disabilities.15

 Amongst those with mental illness who are seeking employment, studies have shown that there is an expectation of discrimination or unfair treatment.
-Individuals believe that they would not be hired if they were to disclose their condition, that they would be treated unfairly in the workplace, that they would lose credibility with colleagues or employers as a result of disclosure, be the subject of workplace gossip or be rejected and ostracised by peers and importantly, that they are not adequately protected against discrimination by equality legislation.
-12
+Individuals believe that they would not be hired if they were to disclose their condition, would be treated unfairly in the workplace, would lose credibility with colleagues or employers, be the subject of workplace gossip or be rejected and ostracised by peers and importantly, that they are not adequately protected against discrimination by equality legislation.